Religious Ministry Reactivates Web Evaluation Cell Against Blasphemous Material On Social Media - UrduPoint

 Religious Ministry Reactivates 'Web Evaluation Cell' Against Blasphemous Material On Social Media

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Feb, 2022 ) :The Ministry of Religious Affairs and Interfaith Harmony on Thursday reactivated its 'Web Evaluation Cell' for overcoming the blasphemous material on the social media.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Feb, 2022 ) :The Ministry of Religious Affairs and Interfaith Harmony has reactivated its 'Web Evaluation Cell' for overcoming the blasphemous material on the social media.

+The ministry had always discouraged such elements causing religious chaos in the country, he added.

-He said religious scholars from all schools of thought had a united stance over the prestige and dignity of all prophets and their wives, companions and family members of the Holy Prophet Muhammad Peace Be Upon Him and saints.
+He said religious scholars from all schools of thought had a united stance over the prestige and dignity of all prophets and wives, companions and family members of the Holy Prophet Muhammad Peace Be Upon Him besides saints.

-He said the Ulema and Mashaikh were of the views that no one had right to pass even a single disgraceful comment against anyone of the above mentioned sacred personalities.
+The spox said the Ulema and Mashaikh were of the view that no one had right to pass even a single disgraceful comment against anyone of the above-mentioned sacred personalities.

 He said the religious ministry could not provide desired results without public support to curb the spread of desecration contents on the social media.